IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 That repo contains
 * An ipython notebook that generates a depth map using my approach
 * A directory of images of the rock and plant scene
-* tf_lie.py, a utility for handling SE(3) transformations in tensorflow which handles tensors where the last dimension represents SE(3) elements
+* tf_lie.py, a utility for handling SE(3) transformations in Tensorflow which operates on  tensors for which the last dimension represents SE(3) elements
 * image_warping.py which implements the image warp described above

-The heart of the implementation is this snippet, which what is in the notebook, and here is pared down for clarity, ommitting some casting and other cruft.
+The heart of the implementation is this snippet, which what is in the notebook, and here is pared down for clarity, omitting some casting and other cruft.

 ```python
 depth =  tf.abs(tf.Variable(tf.ones([400,400])) + 1) +.1